 Tom Hawkins Elementary School is a transitional kindergarten (TK) through eighth-grade school within the Jefferson School District.
 Our school is a unique learning community where teachers, parents, students, and administrators enjoy the mutual respect and care essential to growth and learning.
 Our school is a place where students not only feel cared for and safe, but academically challenged as well.
 Students develop the knowledge, skills, relationships and character necessary to be successful beyond their school years, and they leave Tom Hawkins prepared to be lifelong learners.
 We encourage our students to excel in all areas of their development including art, music, leadership, character and athletics.
 Our professional staff is committed to high academic and behavioral standards, assisting students in reaching their goals, and ongoing staff development to enrich their teaching expertise and research-based repertoire of teaching practices.
 We are committed to ensuring all of our students are college and career ready and armed with 21st-century skills by infusing technology and digital literacy in all of our classrooms.
 The Character Education program focuses around 10 pillars of character: Safety, Respect, Compassion, Sportsmanship, Cooperation, Perseverance, Trustworthiness, Creativity, Leadership and Excellence.
+Students also receive weekly social-emotional learning instruction using research-based Second Step curriculum.

 What makes Hawkins a unique educational experience is the focus on student-centered events.
-On the first day of school, students are greeted by the staff with a red-carpet welcome.
+On the first day of school, the staff greet students with a red-carpet welcome.
 There are many student events throughout the year, such as Walk/Bike to School Day, Day of the Writer, spelling bee, Fun Fridays, dances, rallies, Fund Run, Jump Rope for Heart, Halloween Parade, Hawkapalooza Music Festival, Red Ribbon Week, artist in residence, Family Science Night, Science and Math Olympiad, science fair, talent show, Read Across America, and College Week.
 It is our belief that school should foster the passion of students in multiple disciplines beyond academia.
 We greatly value writing, science, art, music, leadership and athletics.
 The Hawkins community greatly values field-trip experiences.
 All grade levels take at least one field trip per year so that our students' educational opportunities go beyond the classroom.